Table of Contents

 C Harmonic Minor Guitar Scale

 The C Harmonic Minor scale consists of the notes C, D, D#, F, G, G#, and A#.
-This scale is often used by djent artists who down-tune to Drop C.
+DJent artists often use this scale to down-tune to Drop C.

 C# Harmonic Minor Guitar Scale